-If you’re getting antsy to put on your gardening gloves and get out in the yard, you don’t have to wait for the official arrival of spring.
-Here’s a guide to planning and preparing your Spring garden.
+If you’re getting antsy to put on your gardening gloves and get out in the yard, here’s a guide to planning and preparing your Spring garden.

 Start with this checklist as soon as weather permits, and you’ll save more time later for planting seeds and starter plants and tending to this year’s garden.